furtivex/furtivex/README.md

 Computer Technician, Developer, DFIR
 ------------------------------------

 I've been learning coding for 4 years.
-I am very intrigued with how powerful regular expressions are and have been learning to use them a lot in the scripts I've developed.
-I'd be interested in learning additional languages, but so far I haven't stumbled upon a problem that can't be solved with batch programming.
+I am very intrigued with how powerful regular expressions are and have been learning how to incorporate them into my projects.

 * 🌍  I'm based in Texas
 * 🖥️  See my portfolio at [Furtivex.net](https://furtivex.net)